 All of recommended sizes are standard aspect ratios for still photography and video.
 If you work to these sizes, images from a variety of sources will work in your layout.

 In WMU CMS, image size is constrained by width.
-(You can do the same thing in Dreamweaver, set width="xxx" in the img src code.)
 A "medium" image will be constrained (or stretched) to 150 pixels wide.
-Standard sizes are 150 x 225 (2:3), but you can use any size image, and the height will scale proportionately.
+Standard sizes are 150 by 225 (2:3), but you can use any size image, and the height will scale proportionately.
 Images can also be uploaded in column two at "original" size, but as previously noted, it is preferable to use standard sizes whenever possible.

 Standard medium images and spotlights are both 3:2 aspect ratio, which means the same images cropped to 3:2 used for one can be used for other, provided the image is saved to a large enough size.